Aachen: Electric vehicle manufacturing

-In June 2010, Achim Kampker, together with Günther Schuh, founded a small company to develop Street Scooter GmbH; in August 2014, it was renamed StreetScooter GmbH.
-This was a privately organised research initiative at the RWTH Aachen University which later became an independent company in Aachen.
+In June 2010, Achim Kampker, together with Günther Schuh, founded a small company to develop electric powered light utility vehicles; in August 2014, it was renamed StreetScooter GmbH.
+This started as a privately organised research initiative at the RWTH Aachen University, before becoming the independent company in Aachen.
 Kampker was also the founder and chairman of the European Network for Affordable and Sustainable Electromobility.
 In May 2014, the company announced that the city of Aachen, the city council Aachen and the savings bank Aachen had ordered electric vehicles from the company.
 In late 2014, approximately 70 employees were manufacturing 200 vehicles annually in the premises of the Waggonfabrik Talbot, the former Talbot/Bombardier plant in Aachen.

-In December 2014 Deutsche Post DHL Group purchased the StreetScooter company, which became its wholly owned subsidiary.
-By April 2016, the company announced that it would produce 2000 of its electric vans branded Work in Aachen by the end of the year.
+In December 2014 DHL Group purchased the StreetScooter company from Günther, operating it as a wholly owned subsidiary.

-In 2015, the electric vehicle start-up e.GO Mobile was founded by Günther Schuh, which started producing the e.GO Life electric passenger car and other vehicles in April 2019.
+In 2015, Günther founded a new electric vehicle company, e.GO Mobile, which started producing the e.GO Life electric passenger car and other vehicles in April 2019.

-In April 2016, StreetScooter GmbH announced that it would be scaling up to manufacture approximately 10,000 of the Work vehicles annually, starting in 2017, also in Aachen.
-If that goal is achieved, it will become the largest electric light utility vehicle manufacturer in Europe, surpassing Renault which makes the smaller Kangoo Z.E..
+By April 2016, StreetScooter announced that it would produce 2000 of its electric vans, branded the Work, in Aachen by the end of the year, and would be scaling up to manufacture approximately 10,000 Works annually, starting in 2017, also in Aachen.
+At the time, this target would make it the largest electric light utility vehicle manufacturer in Europe, surpassing Renault's smaller Kangoo Z.E.